rilldata/rill/docs/docs/contributing.md

 ---
-title: We believe in strong community
+title: Contributing
-sidebar_label: Contributing policy
+sidebar_label: Contributing
-sidebar_position: 20
+sidebar_position: 100
 ---

+## Developer guide

+We keep all information about developing and testing Rill in our monorepo at [github.com/rilldata/rill-developer](http://github.com/rilldata/rill-developer/).
+See the [`CONTRIBUTING.md`](https://github.com/rilldata/rill-developer/blob/main/CONTRIBUTING.md) file as an entrypoint.

+## We believe in strong community

 Our goal is to foster a community that can grow in our data practice and build new tools that break the mold on what people think is possible today.
 Trust and safety is critical in building a strong community where we can share ideas and ask questions.
 This is impossible if people feel threatened, harassed or discriminated against.